BNLNPPS/ask-panda/README.md

 # Ask PanDA
-This project contains MCP powered tools for 1) an AI chatbot agent for static conversations, 2) an error analysis agent for PanDA jobs and 3) a task status agent for task related queries.
+This project contains MCP powered tools for 1) an AI chatbot agent for static conversations, 2) an error analysis agent for PanDA jobs and 3) a data query agent for queries related to JSON data.
 There is a common interface for all agents, which allows you to use the same command line interface for all agents.
 The agents can be used to interact with various AI models, including OpenAI, Anthropic, Gemini and Llama..

-The goal is to provide a simple and efficient way to interact with various AI models and analyze PanDA documentation, jobs, tasks and related errors.
+The goal is to provide a simple and efficient way to interact with various AI models and analyze PanDA documentation, jobs, tasks, JSON and related errors.

 The MCP server is a simple FastAPI server that serves the agents.
 The agents contain the logic for different purposes (described below), and are simple command line interfaces that allow for interaction with various AI models.